KBalderson/Jekyll-Rake-RSync-Deploy/README.md

 Jekyll-Rake-RSync-Deploy
 ========================

-A rake task for RSync Deployment in Jekyll
+A rake task for RSync Deployment in [Jekyll](http://jekyllrb.com/).

-Set up rake tasks for Jekyll Deploy and Launch
+Creates rake tasks for Jekyll Deploy and Launch.

 Uses environments set up in `_config.yml` like so: